Kreusada/Kreusada-Cogs/docs/cog_raffle.rst

 .. code-block:: yaml

-    BadArgument: Name must be under 15 characters, your raffle name had [count]
+    BadArgument: Name must be under 25 characters, your raffle name had [count]

-This exception is raised when your name content has over 15 characters.
-Be sure to keep it nice and short, and then try again with a new name which is under 15 characters.
+This exception is raised when your name content has over 25 characters.
+Be sure to keep it nice and short, and then try again with a new name which is under 25 characters.

 .. code-block:: yaml

-    BadArgument: Name must only contain alphanumeric characters, found %.
-    Invalid character: hello_there%
+    RaffleSyntaxError: In "name" field, character 5

+    test%01
         ^
+    Characters must be alphanumeric or underscores, not "%"

 This exception is raised when your name contains a non-alphanumeric character.
 Please only use letters or numbers in your raffle name.